9 Google Display Ads Best Practices for More Clicks

 Yet, getting people to click on ads isn’t quite so simple.
 With such a limited character count, you need to immediately engage viewers in just a few powerful, actionable words.
 For this reason, many brands lean on copywriters to handle display ad writing, though the company may write other types of high-quality content in-house.

-9 Display ad best practices
+9 Google Display Ads best practices

 While the average reader is a tried and true skimmer, they’ll always pay attention to word choice.
 Forcing keywords into unintelligible sentences or creating ads that differ from your typical brand look and feel are major no-nos.